Earth Notes: Open-Source Thermostatic Radiator Valve (OpenTRV)Updated 2021-12-01.

 Scratching That Itch

 Open source projects are said to work best when they really scratch an itch, ie fulfil a requirement or deal with an irritation, that nothing else works for.

-As of the start of 2013 I had been trying to put together some electronic/programmable thermostatic radiator values/controls (TRV/PRC) that can follow a temperature programme against time (chronostat), individually call for heat (ie fire up) the central heating boiler when not meeting targets, and that have an occupancy sensor that can drop the target temperature a couple of degrees when a room is (unexpectedly) not occupied (or at least has no active awake human in it).
+As of the start of 2013 I had been trying to put together some electronic/programmable thermostatic radiator values/controls (TRV/PRC).
+The aim is to follow a temperature programme against time (chronostat), individually call for heat (ie fire up) the central heating boiler when not meeting targets, and that have an occupancy sensor that can drop the target temperature a couple of degrees when a room is (unexpectedly) not occupied (or at least has no active awake human in it).

 Why?
 At the October 2012 DECC smart heating workshop that I presented at there was wide agreement that the ability to retrofit soft heating zones to existing radiator central heating systems would likely be a good thing with a lot of potential to save heating unoccupied spaces, and set appropriate heating levels in occupied areas too, with the potential for a lot of energy savings for little physical upheaval.
 That implies thermostats per heating zone, possibly even per room, controlling local TRVs to regulate temperature and able to bring on the boiler ("call for heat" or "boiler interlock" are common terms) if any zone needs heat to meet target.
 Modern building regs in England require at least two zones; this proposal is finer-grained.